• Skip to main content

 • You may want to freeze your stock in different amounts for different uses.
 Like when you only need a cup of stock to make a pan sauce, versus when you need a large amount to make a pot of soup.
 You can freeze your stock in different sized jars or containers so you can just thaw out the amount you need.

 • To use your frozen chicken stock, thaw it overnight in the fridge.
-You can also use the defrost setting on a microwave or leave it on your counter to speed things up.
-DO NOT run a frozen jar under hot water or put it in a bowl of hot water, it can easily crack.
+You can also use the defrost setting on a microwave or leave it on your counter a few hours to speed things up.
+Do Not run a frozen jar under hot water or put it in a bowl of hot water, it can easily crack.
 Remember, glass doesn't like sudden temperature changes!

 Five quarts of homemade chicken stock from bones and vegetable scraps.